Find the best open-back headphones on the market, and enjoy the open spacious sound.

 If you need a trusted pair of headphones to reveal all the flaws in your studio mix, you should check the Beyerdynamic DT 990 Pro.

-All studio oriented Beyerdynamic headphones are made in Germany, which ensured a greater level of quality control.
-They’re built like a tank, with robust hard plastic earcups and metal headband, dressed in padded leather.
+All studio monitors from Beyerdynamic headphones are made in Germany, which ensured a greater level of quality control.
+They’re built like a tank, with robust hard plastic earcups and a metal frame, dressed in padded leather.

 DT 990 Pro come with velour earpads with thick padding.
 They’re so comfortable you feel like wearing a pillow on your head.

-You can get these open-back headphones for a great price.
-For a slightly more than $150 (or less), you’re getting a fantastic mixing and mastering tool that you can genuinely rely on.
+For slightly more than $150 (or less), you’re getting a fantastic mixing and mastering tool that you can genuinely rely on.

 These headphones are proving you don’t need the latest and greatest to get great sound quality.
 Once a more expensive model is now much cheaper, making it an excellent choice for a music producer on a budget.

-They have a signature AKG look, with a semi-open circular design.
+K240 Studios have a signature AKG look, with a semi-open-back circular design and a gold/black color scheme.
 Housing is made from plastic that feels sturdy enough.
 Many users have them for years without anything breaking off.

 You can replace a few things on them, such as earpads and cable.
 Earpads can get stiff after a few years, so having the option to swap them for fresh ones is excellent.